sarabjeet1313/Live-Sortings/README.md

 ![Homepage](/demo/homepage-sorting.png)

-Sorting Algorithms based Visualizer that can visualize the running algorithms for you.
+Live-Sortings is a sorting algorithms based Visualizer that can visualize the running algorithms for you.
 Currently, it supports following famous sorting algorithms : 1.
 Bubble Sort 2.
 Merge Sort 3.
 Quick Sort.
 In addition to it, the application has the capability of increasing the visualizing speed by 1.5x and 2.0x.
 Please help yourself and understand the sorting algorithms in a more engaging and entertaining way.
+The project is inspired by an idea of Clément Mihailescu, which gave me the headstart for this visualizer.

 Please find below the necessary information about the code and the deployment.